SuffolkLITLab/ALKiln/docs/story_tables.md

 Second, in some cases we need to actually throw an error if any row was left unused, so we have to keep track of that.

 Third, looping questions that gather multiple items in a list are tricky when the interview answers need the `.there_is_another` attribute.
 We can't use that attribute.
 Instead, we handle all gathering with `target_number` rows.
-What's the problem with that attribute?
-How do we solve it?
-And what's the architecture of that code?
+Next we'll discuss what problem the `.there_is_another` attribute creates and our approach to solving it.

 ## The loop problem